 Do you want to be more effective in leading your next project?

 Maybe you rely on your natural abilities to organize and lead work.
-Prior to certification, I did too.
+Prior to project manager certification, I did too.
 When your projects get challenging, look here for PM essentials to help you be more successful!

 These are the essential steps for any project:

 Whether your organization uses traditional or Agile project management, these basic steps are still required.